In This Article

 Is Digital Visual Interface Better than VGA?

 Well, it depends on the type of the monitor as well as the support offered by the GPU or Graphics Processing Unit.
-If these support both VGA and DVI, you are recommended to use a DVI cable instead of a VGA or Video Graphics Array.

 This is because with the newer DVI cables, where ‘D’ stands for digital, the quality of the images will be much better than VGA, which supports only analog video signals.